Taluu/Behapi/README.md

 information on the available configuration.

-After having installed the extension, you can then use the provided contexts such as the `Behapi\Http\Context` for the http api operations.
+After having installed the extension, you can then use the provided contexts such as the `Behapi\Http\RequestContext` for the http api operations.
 In order to use them, you need to use behapi's container (`@Behapi\Container`), or a container capable of using behapi's container.

 Some services are provided to be injected in contexts, which are the following:

 - `@Behapi\Http\PluginClientBuilder`, which will build a
-  `Http\Client\Common\PluginClient`
+  `Http\Client\Common\PluginClient` when needed
 - `@Behapi\HttpHistory\History`, which is a sort of a container with the last requests done and last responses received
 - `@Http\Message\MessageFactory`
 - `@Http\Message\StreamFactory`

 *Note:* You don't really need to bother with the services names, as they are compatible with behat's auto-wiring feature.

 In order to enable the Json assertions, you need to use the `Behapi\Context\Json` context.
 If you want to add some other json assertions, extend the `Behapi\Json\Context` class.
 Note that if you use the json context, you should have used the client provided by the client builder used in the